maxhbr/LDBcollector/md/OFL-1.1.md

                                 "name": "Use the name of the copyright holder or author to endorse or promote the modified font software"
                             }
                         ],
                         "_str": "Description: The Font Software is the set of files that the copyright holder identifies as the Font Software under this License.
 The Font Software includes source files, build scripts, and documentation.
-The author(s) of the Font Software are the designers, engineers, programmers, technical writers, etc. who have contributed to the Font Software.\nActions:\n- Use the name of the copyright holder or author to endorse or promote the modified font software\n\nConditions:\nOR\n  OBLIGATION: Acknowledgements\n\n  REQUISITE: Get special permission in writing.\n\n\n\n", "conditions": {
+The author(s) of the Font Software are the designers, engineers, programmers, technical writers, etc. who have contributed to the Font Software.\nActions:\n- Use the name of the copyright holder or author to endorse or promote the modified font software\n\nConditions:\nOR\n  OBLIGATION: Acknowledgements\n  REQUISITE: Get special permission in writing.\n\n\n", "conditions": {
                             "OR": [
                                 {